 5: Read in the shower.

-I KNOW, this sounds crazy.
-And it kind of is, to be honest, but it’s also quite relaxing, as long as you’re careful.
+Still not sure if I’m 100% on board with this idea, but it’ certainly an interesting proposition.
 If you’re interested, I highly recommend checking out this tutorial where booktuber Christine explains how to read in the shower (in a very humorous way, I might add).
 Just make sure you don’t get too caught up reading, as you don’t want to waste water!
 You could also opt for reading in the bath if you’re less of a daredevil.

 6: Listen to audio books.